| How well do you listen? Three ways to tune in more effectively.

 Listening accounts for 40% of your communication time.
 It's also the way that you tune into and

+stay connected with others.
 How important is it for you to be a good listener?
+How important is it that you be able to take

 in information and stay attuned?

+It is essential.
 Good listening is powerful -- an act of caring.
 Speaking freely with someone who you know is

 listening can be transforming.
 It helps